Saturday, May 18, 2024

 But the reception of the multiples (or composites as some labeled them) were hardly laurels upon which he rested.
 Double-frame images, single images, landscapes, non-representational photograms, figures lying on the beach preceded and followed them and ultimately constituted a prodigious output in both numbers and quality.

 Ray's studio walls were covered with found objects, many of which did not make it into his work but clearly influenced it.
 He was a flaneur, roaming with and without his camera.
 To walk the streets of Philadelphia with Ray was to see them anew if not for the first time!
-He'd noticed a new business or renovation underway and recall what was there previously.
+He'd noticed a new business or renovation underway and recalled what was there previously.
 He would marvel at some architectural detail and, suddenly, stare at a shaft of light fallng across a façade.

 After graduate school and a stint in the military, Ray traveled in Europe for more than a year, taking walks and pictures, developing his film in makeshift “darkrooms” in hotels and pensions.
 When I asked him how he would work during that sojourn he said simply, “One day I would walk out the door and turn to the left; the next day I would turn to the right.”